spacetelescope/jwst/docs/jwst/background_step/description.rst

 relatively uncontaminated, using a cutoff on flux percentile to mask out bright regions of the integration.
 Then the mask is split into two components, one for either side of a discontinuity in the SOSS background levels, a result of instrumental effects.
-The mask on the right side of the detector is then truncated at column 950; pixels right of this column were found to lower the fitting accuracy regardless of flux cutoff.
-The algorithm then performs a best-fit analysis, scaling each template in the background reference file to the data.
+The mask on the right side of the detector is truncated at column 950; pixels right of this column were found to lower the fitting accuracy regardless of flux cutoff.
+The step then performs a best-fit analysis by scaling each template in the background reference file to the data and finding the minimum residual RMS error in the fitted background pixels.
 The best-fit template is used to calculate and subtract the background for the entire science array.